• Skip to primary navigation

 Daikon may be available at your local grocery store.
 If you can’t find it, Asian markets carry it.
 You don’t need to cut the vegetables in julienne form; you can make thin slices of daikon and carrot using either a knife or mandoline slicer.
 If using a mandoline slicer, be very careful because you can easily cut yourself.
 I have these gloves that are very useful in preventing mishaps!

 You can easily modify the ingredients to suit your tastes.
-Some people add other ingredients to the carrot and daikon pickles e.g. turmeric, ginger, garlic.
+Some people add other ingredients to the carrot and daikon pickles e.g. turmeric, ginger, and garlic.

 Make Them Ahead of Time